YotaYota/notes/docs/aws/iam.md

 "Condition": { "IpAddress": { "aws:SourceIp": ["<IP ADDRESS>"]}}
 ```

+### Managed Policy vs Inline Policy

+Both *managed policies* and *inline policies* can be attached to user, groups,
+and roles.

+- A *managed policy* is a standalone policy that can have its own ARN.
+It can
+have a 1-to-many relationship to users, groups, and roles.
+- An *identity policy* has a 1-to-1 relationship with a user, group or role.
+It
+is deleted when the related principal entity is deleted.

+Managed policy can be created with either `AWS::IAM:ManagedPolicy`, or
+`AWS::IAM:Policy` with `PolicyType: Managed`.
+The main difference is the former
+is standalone with its own ARN.
+The latter is embedded in the stack its created
+in.

 ## IAM Evaluation Logic

 1. Is the user the root user   -> **Allow**